nakedmcse/TSCryptopals/README.md

 ### readFile
 This reads a given file into a line array.

+### generateKeys
+This takes a given key length and returns an array of all keys of that length.
+It is limited to 4 characters max.

 ### combinations
 This returns a list of all x,y combinations of items from a given list.